aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-open-xml-paper-specification-xps-format/annotation-features-supported-on-xps-export/_index.md

 Comments are exported to XPS.

-In version 1.0 of comments rendering long or several comments are not truncated in XPS output.
+In version 1.0 of comments rendering long or a few comments are not truncated in XPS output.

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |